Registration is Now Open!

 - Graduate Programs and Institutional Sustainability: How to think strategically about graduate programs; balance the institutional imperatives of mission and money; clarify the importance of graduate programs for the future of your institution; and advocate for excellent graduate programs with board members, faculty members, donors, corporate partners, alumni, and other constituents.

-Future topics will include:
+Future topics may include:

 - Dealing with Accreditation

-- Faculty Preparation and Support
+- Faculty Development and Support

 - Distinctive Pedagogies for Graduate and Adult Learners